The UWB/CC Campus Library Equity, Diversity (EDSJ)Team was disbanded in 2017 and replaced by two separate library initiatives:

-Inspired by the ACRL Diversity Standards, the Equity, Diversity, And Social Justice Team serves the University of Washington Bothell and Cascadia College campuses.
+Inspired by the ACRL Diversity Standards, the Equity, Diversity, And Social Justice (EDSJ) Team serves the University of Washington Bothell and Cascadia College campuses.
 The purpose of the team is to conduct trainings and facilitate discussions among librarians, staff, and studentworkers to develop cultural competencies; and to critically reflect on library practices to make use of library facilities, resources, and services optimal for users of diverse backgrounds, circumstances, and experiences.
 We are open to new ideas, and would love to hear from other libraries about their efforts to support diversity among their constituents!

 From the Campus Library Strategic Directions: